-Medicare Part B prescription drugs (continued) www.bcbsm.com/amslibs/content/dam/public/providers/ documents/ma-ppo-bcna-medical-drugs-priorauthorization.pdf.
+The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.bcbsm.com/amslibs/content/dam/public/providers/documents/ma-ppo-bcna-medical-drugs-prior-authorization.pdf.

-We also cover some vaccines under our Part B and Part D prescription drug benefit.
+We also cover some vaccines under our Part B and most adult vaccines under our Part D prescription drug benefit.